Louisville Personal Injury Attorney

 - We specialize only in personal injury law, which has given us specialized experience in this field and will allow us to obtain maximum compensation on behalf of each client.

 - We work to ensure that our clients receive personalized and direct attention from their attorney.
-We will not hand your case off to a junior associate or a paralegal.
+Our law firm will not hand your case off to a junior associate or a paralegal.

 - We take all Louisville personal injury cases on a contingency fee basis, which means you pay no legal fees until we secure the compensation you deserve.